 With the new year’s resolution health buzz in full swing, I thought a delicious, full-flavor, healthy dinner recipe would be nice to share.
 This Easy Wok Chicken and Broccoli with rice is amazing and delicious in all it’s simplicity.
 It’s the chicken in winner, winner, chicken dinner!
 The smokey wok-flavored chicken and broccoli paired with a sweet Asian teriyaki style sauce and hint of heat makes this a guilt-free, flavorful meal that won’t break that “healthier me in 2017” new year’s resolution.
 Full of fresh ingredients and lots delicious elements, it’s a must try.
 You will be so happy you did!

-I, and my family, have a love for Asian food.
+I, and my family have a love for Asian food.
 Thai, Chinese, Japanese, you name it, we probably like it.
 We love cooking, and eating, dishes that incorporate fresh ingredients and flavors.
 My husband, Ryan, would eat stirfry, fish or pho every night if I would make it.

-Oh boy was I surprised on Christmas morning.
+Oh boy, was I surprised on Christmas morning.
 Ryan gave me an induction hot plate and a cast iron wok.
 This was a little outside my comfort zone.
 I hadn’t had much experience cooking with cast iron other than the occasional dutch oven meal while camping, let along a cast iron wok.

 Cooking with this wok has been a learning experience.
 I can dare say the first few batches of food that came out of it weren’t exactly delicious.
-But after trial and error I feel one step closer to mastering my new cast iron wok.
+But after trial and error, I feel one step closer to mastering my new cast iron wok.
 I cook with my wok at least once a week, whether for lunch or dinner.
 I’m still learning, but the food I turn out is so good, fresh and full of flavor.
 Lo Meins, veggie stirfrys, Thai, Chinese… it’s all so delicious!

 For dinner last night we had this chicken and broccoli with rice.
-While we ate the tasty Asian inspired wok food, Ryan said “well, I guess we don’t need to go out for Chinese anymore.”
+While we ate the tasty Asian inspired wok food, Ryan said: “well, I guess we don’t need to go out for Chinese anymore.”
 Haha.
-It was probably the best complement he could have given me.
+It was probably the best compliment he could have given me.
 He’s my biggest critic around the dining room table.
-With that said, I feel more confident then ever in sharing with you, this amazing and Easy Wok Chicken and Broccoli recipe.
+With that said, I feel more confident than ever in sharing with you, this amazing and Easy Wok Chicken and Broccoli recipe.
 I’ll also be sharing a few cast iron wok tips and tricks I learn the hard way and hope they help you move a few steps closer to Master of the Wok status.